Have you ever found your inbox overflowing with unwanted emails from a specific party? We know how frustrating it can be.

 Lastly, decide what Gmail should do when you receive an email matching the criteria of the filter you’ve just created.
 If you want to stop receiving messages from someone, you can select “Delete it”.
 Then click on “Create filter”.

-The next time that sender tries to email you, Gmail will automatically move their message to your trash folder.
-And you won’t have to go through those unwelcomed emails to delete them manually.
+The next time that sender tries to email you, Gmail will automatically move their message to your trash folder (or the archive folder, depending on what you set up).
+And you won’t have to go through those unwelcome emails to delete them manually.

 But what if you no longer want to block that person’s emails?
 Don’t worry.
 You can edit or delete your filters whenever you want from the “Filters and Blocked Addresses” menu of your Gmail account.